jimmynicol/image-resizer/README.md

 Also removing the need to push data to s3 helps the server processing as this can be a wildly inconsistent action.

-`image-resizer` is now released as a npm package and a generate cli script will build a working server instance that can be pushed directly to Heroku.
+`image-resizer` is now released as a npm package and a cli script can build a working server instance that can be pushed directly to Heroku.

 ## Plugins